LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/life-cycle-actions.md

 2. From the **Action Type** dropdown, select the action you want performed.
 3. From the **Event** dropdown, select the event when you want the Action to be triggered.
 4. In the **Delay** box, set the number of seconds after the Life Cycle Event occurs that the Action should trigger, if wanted.
-5. In the **Error Action** dropdown, select the type of action to LOD will take if an error occurs.
+5. In the **Error Action** dropdown, select the type of action to Skillable Studio will take if an error occurs.
    1. If you select **Notify User** as the **Error Action**, an **Error Notification** field will appear.
 Type the text the user will receive in the Notifications toast notification in the lab interface.
 6. Uncheck **Enabled** if necessary.
 7. Click **OK** to add the **Life Cycle Action**.